vindolin/ninepatch/README.rst

 ::

-   $  sudo apt-get install pyhton-tk tk8.6-dev
+   $  sudo apt-get install python-tk tk8.6-dev

 (You can trigger a recompile of PIL with: "pip install -I ninepatch")